Contact Me

 6. Long May You Run

-Long May You Run is a song written by Neil Young, which was originally recorded by the band The Stills-Young Band.
-The Stills-Young Band consisted of Neil Young and Stephen Stills, who were both members of Crosby, Stills, Nash & Young.
+Long May You Run is a song written by Neil Young and originally recorded by The Stills-Young Band, a duo consisting of Young and Stephen Stills from Crosby, Stills, Nash & Young.

-After the dissolution of The Stills-Young Band, Neil Young continued to perform "Long May You Run" as a solo artist and it became one of his signature songs.
-He has performed it at numerous concerts and it remains a fan favorite.
+After the split, Young continued to perform "Long May You Run" as a solo artist, and it became one of his signature songs.

 Chords & Lyrics